 Responsible for defining, maintaining and improving the OPC UA specifications.
 Additionally, base architecture enhancements are evaluated for extensibility into other companion specifications (e.g. information modeling; adding native OPC UA data types).
 The core UA working group has weekly electronic meetings and 3-4 Face2Face meetings per year.
 A number of expert sub-groups support the UA working group:

 - The Security group assures that OPC UA security mechanisms are always up to date.
 It also assesses security alerts or warnings.
 Membership includes OPC UA stack developers to assure that any issues are handled in a timely manner.

 - The PubSub prototyping group strives to assess and improve the specified PubSub model with prototype implementations.
 This includes jump-start meetings with interoperability tests.

-- The TSN sub-group does the groundwork for PubSub over TSN so that TSN streams can be configured for deterministic controller to controller communication.
+- The TSN sub-group started in June 2015 and does the groundwork for PubSub over TSN so that TSN streams can be configured for deterministic controller to controller communication.